LAKE MEAD CROSSING

 3 Days | 39.3 Miles

 Overview: I had attempted to paddle across Lake Mead back in 2019, but the winds changed and I had to bail after just one day.
-I thought about doing it again just about every day since then and stars finally aligned three years later when I found myself in Vegas with the blessing from my wife to finish what I started so many years earlier.
+I thought about doing it again just about every day since then and the stars finally aligned three years later when I found myself in Vegas with the blessing from my wife to finish what I started so many years earlier.
 This time I would paddle from Echo Bay to Boulder Beach.
 Not a true start to finish paddle, but a nearly 40-mile stretch that I had never explored before.
-The weather was sublime, with 70 degree day time highs and lows in the 40s at night and the best part, no major wind.
+The weather was sublime, with 70 degree day time highs and lows in the 40s at night and the best part, no wind.
 It was a perfect 3-day adventure out on Lake Mead and exactly the way I dreamed my first crossing would go.

 November 10-12, 2021 | Lake Mead National Recreation Area, NV